 \subsection{Social Interaction}

-Something that quickly became apparent when analysing work on social interaction was the sheer breadth of concepts and phenomena that came together under this umbrella.
-Originally styled as anthropomorphism when planning the search terms, in reality this area of research goes far beyond the factors that lead to and arise from anthropomorphism, encapsulating ontological explorations of the separability of humans and machines and qualitative accounts of relationships and emotional connections with VAs.
-The challenge with mapping these facets of social interactions is the extent to which they overlap; affective experiences are connected to but distinct from emotional connection, and personification is related to anthropomorphism as similes are to metaphors.
-The theoretical foundations of these papers show a similar diversity, commonly building on the CASA paradigm (e.g.~\citep{lee2021social, 10.1145/3027063.3053246, 10.1145/3290605.3300488}), but other theories and models from HCI~\citep{10.1145/3404983.3405513}, psychology~\citep{whang2021like}, and communications theory~\citep{10.1145/3479515} feature widely in the included papers.
+Work on social interaction covered a wide range of concepts and phenomena.
+Originally styled as anthropomorphism when planning the search terms, these works also covered ontological explorations of the separability of humans and machines and qualitative accounts of relationships and emotional connections with VAs.
+The challenge with mapping these facets of social interactions was the extent to which they overlaped; affective experiences are connected to but distinct from emotional connection, and personification is related to anthropomorphism as similes are to metaphors.
+The theoretical foundations of these papers show a similar diversity, commonly building on the Computers are Social Actors (CASA) paradigm (e.g.~\cite{lee2021social, 10.1145/3027063.3053246, 10.1145/3290605.3300488}), but other theories and models from HCI~\cite{10.1145/3404983.3405513}, psychology~\cite{whang2021like}, and communications theory~\cite{10.1145/3479515} feature widely in the included papers.

 A strand of research around the causes and effects of anthropomorphism designed, adapted, and reused question inventories measuring a wide range of social and behavioural constructs.
 This was typically used to develop a model that explained variations in one factor using the others.
-Of concern here was also how these effects might be (mis)used in different contexts~\citep{10.1145/3290607.3310422}.
-The way that social interactions with voice assistants are seen to work alongside or orthogonally to more logical means of decision making raises questions about the uses to which these mechanisms could be put.
-Work on the fundamental nature of voice assistants attempts to understand how they fit into existing understandings of technology and social interaction.
-While there are theoretical contributions in this area there are also many empirical investigations into people's responses to increasingly social devices (e.g.~\citep{10.1145/3313831.3376665, 10.1145/3404983.3405513, moussawi2020perceptions}) and what the nature of the relationships they form with them might be~\citep{10.1145/3359316, ghosh2020understanding, 10.1145/3479515}.
-Related to this are questions of the extent to which humans and voice assistants are philosophically and practically separable from each other.
-These studies often focus on children, who are still learning to understand the world, observing how they respond to stimuli from both people and devices~\citep{10.1145/3383652.3423906, festerling2020alexa}.
+Of concern here was also how these effects might be (mis)used in different contexts~\cite{10.1145/3290607.3310422}, as social interactions with voice assistants could be seen to work alongside or orthogonally to more logical means of decision making.